HiagoAC/cooktop/README.md

 # Cooktop

-Cooktop is a recipe management and meal planning application.
-It was developed to make everyday cooking a more pleasant experience.
-It helps users to reduce food wastage and spend less time cooking and buying groceries.
-This application will be *available on Android, iOS, and the Web.
+Cooktop is a meal planning tool developed to make everyday cooking cheaper, faster and more efficient.
+It generates meal plans that help users minimize food wastage while reducing both cooking and grocery shopping time.
+In addition to meal planning, Cooktop also integrates recipe, grocery shopping, and pantry management into a single application.

-\* Under development

 ## Main Features